Nazgull09/VJObjectDetector/README.md

 VJObjectDetector
 ================

 Basic implementation of Viola-Jones algorithm in matlab.
+Adding commentaries and changing scale